veradec/Shinjitsu-Stories/A Simping Hedgehog.md

 “ Oh my God!
 For real?
 Do such people exist?”
 It can’t sound faker than this.
 The probability of him, getting aroused to
 the dogs fucking, has increased ten fold.
 “ Yeah, I did upload once before, on a popular porn site.
-But that wasn’t interracial.
+But that wasn’tinterracial.
 The video quality was poor.
 Yet, it managed to garner decent number of views.
-Some people watch it for amusement, but, there’s definitely a section of wildly perverse people out there, waiting to
-watch such stuff.”
+Some people watch it for amusement, but, there’s definitely a section of wildly perverse people out there, waiting to watch such stuff.”
 “ Why do you upload them?”
 “Just for fun.
 I find fun in experimenting to know the mindsets of wide
 variety of people.
 They amuse me.”
 Even Rohit amuses me with his stupidity.
 “Ohhh!”
 Has he just moaned, now?
 “Can you share me the link to the video after you uploaded it?
-I really
-want to check out how many views it'll get, so that I too can know how
-many weird people are there?”
+I really want to check out how many views it'll get, so that I too can know how many weird people are there?”
 No doubt, Rohit gets aroused seeing such stuff.
 “Now, tell me what your problem is.”
 “ My wife…Pavani…”